KapHullloK/taskTracker/README.md

 docker compose up
 ```

-The application should now be running at `http://localhost:8000`.
+- The application should now be running at `http://localhost:8000`.
+- API Documentation:`/redoc/`

 ## Usage